 Heard of the ketogenic diet?
-It’s a proven weight-loss method benefiting health.
+It’s a weight-loss method that cuts the carbs so you lose weight faster.

 What is a Ketogenic Diet?